DFIRmadness/5pillars/5-Pillars.md

 Now on to the document...

 # readme.txt

 This document is a path forward for new, and experienced, cyber professionals to obtaining a concrete foundation of knowledge to enable them for success in the industry.
 Mastering the basics of each functional area is required to operate on a cyber team (or alone) in a meaningful and effective way.
 A lack of fundamentals in any one pillar can quickly render a team member ineffective during dynamic and rapidly evolving situations.
 Conversely, no one person on the team should be, or can be, a cyber unicorn.

 Ideally, everyone will have a specialty they excel at in addition to a solid baseline in the fundamentals.
-It should not be expected that every one completely masters each pillar.
+It should not be expected that every one completely master each pillar.
 The intent is to master the fundamentals.
 The fundamentals are simply primal blocks of knowledge of each topic; somewhere between the absolute basics and intermediate.
-As an example, a team member should understand: sub-netting, routing, OSI model, packet capture, DNS and analysis basics.
-This does not mean they need to be Cisco network engineers with a CCNA.
+As an example, a team member should understand: sub-netting, routing, internetworking, OSI model, packet capture, DNS and analysis basics.
+This does not mean they need to be Cisco network engineer with a CCNA.

 Layout of the document (roughly):